ramjotkaur0927-ops/Power-Consumption-Prediction/README.md

 The project was completed as part of a Machine Learning project with **First Quadrant Labs**.

-The main objective was to perform an end-to-end Machine Learning workflow, from data understanding and exploratory data analysis to feature engineering, model building, evaluation, and selection of the best-performing regression model.
+The goal was to build and compare regression models and identify the best-performing model for predicting Zone 3 power consumption.

 ---

-## 🎯 Objective
+## 🎯 Business Problem

-The objective of this project is to predict:

-**`PowerConsumption_Zone3`**

-using historical electricity consumption, weather-related variables, and time-based features.

-Accurate power consumption prediction can support:
+Accurate electricity consumption prediction can help organizations improve:

 - Energy management
-- Demand forecasting
 - Resource planning
 - Electricity distribution
+- Demand forecasting
-- Operational decision-making
+- Operational efficiency

+Power consumption can be influenced by factors such as weather conditions, time of day, day of the week, and historical electricity usage.

+This project uses these factors to develop a predictive Machine Learning model.

 ---